adrianlarion/adtp/README.md

 Add Dir To Path - or `adtp`
 One command to add current directory to $PATH and source ~/.bashrc.
 Doesn't add  duplicates.

+# New features
+* Now there's also an uninstall option.
+* Now you can remove the current dir from $PATH by running `adtp -d`
+* Now the script does a better job at removing and updating itself.

 # why
 Because I was getting tired to `pwd | xsel -b; 'edit painfully .bashrc by hand to add the new path' ; source ~/.bashrc` over and over again.